THE 1803 THEATRE

 What are your rates?

-This is dependent on your needs, if you contact us with your requirements we will tailor a package to suit you, please complete the attached form and email firstname.lastname@example.org
+This is dependent on your needs, if you contact us with your requirements we will tailor a package to suit you, please email firstname.lastname@example.org

 Please bear in mind that during term time the theatre will be heavily used for teaching and student productions and availability will be much better outside of these times.